Frequently Asked Questions

 Why is the Workhorse-Motiv transaction good for Workhorse shareholders?

-• The combination will provide Workhorse shareholders the opportunity to participate in the upside of a leader in the medium-duty EV commercial vehicle market, with a significant ownership stake in the combined company.
+• The combination will provide Workhorse shareholders the opportunity to participate in the potential upside of a leader in the medium-duty EV commercial vehicle market, with a significant ownership stake in the combined company.

 • Workhorse also believes the actions to strengthen the combined company’s financial position will create opportunities for margin expansion and provide greater flexibility to pursue future growth initiatives.